-If OAT temperature falls below the OAT lockout setpoint (3OAT LOCK):
+If OAT temperature falls below the OAT lockout set point (3OAT LOCK) and:

-- The controller stops the compressor from running if unit type is conventional unit and cooling/heating conventional operation mode is enabled. - The controller compressor is bypassed if unit type is heat pump and heat pump operation mode is enabled.
+- If unit type is conventional unit and cooling/heating conven-1. tional operation mode is enabled, then the controller stops the compressor from running. - 2.
+If unit type is heat pump and heat pump operation mode is enabled, then the controller compressor is bypassed.